Demonstration of quantum-digital payments: Abstract

 \section{Abstract}

-Digital contactless payments have replaced physical banknotes in many aspects of our daily lives.
-Similarly to banknotes, they are easy to use, unique, tamper-resistant and untraceable, but additionally have to withstand attackers and data breaches in the digital world.
-Current technology substitutes customers' sensitive data by randomized tokens, and secures the uniqueness of each digital purchase with a cryptographic function, called a cryptogram.
+Digital payments have replaced physical banknotes in many aspects of our daily lives.
+Similarly to banknotes, they should be easy to use, unique, tamper-resistant and untraceable, but additionally withstand digital attackers and data breaches.
+Current technology substitutes customers' sensitive data by randomized tokens, and secures the payment's uniqueness with a cryptographic function, called a cryptogram.
 However, computationally powerful attacks violate the security of these functions.
-Quantum technology, on the other hand, has the unique potential to guarantee payment protection even in the presence of infinite computational power.
-Here, we show how quantum light can secure daily digital payments in a practical manner by generating inherently unforgeable quantum-cryptograms.
-We implement the full scheme over an urban optical fiber link, and show its robustness to noise and loss-dependent attacks.
-Unlike previously proposed quantum-security protocols, our solution does not depend on challenging long-term quantum storage or a network of trusted agents and authenticated channels.
-The envisioned scenario is practical with near-term technology and has the potential to herald a new era of real-world, quantum-enabled security.
+Quantum technology comes with the potential to protect even against infinite computational power.
+Here, we show how quantum light can secure daily digital payments by generating inherently unforgeable quantum cryptograms.
+We implement the scheme over an urban optical fiber link, and show its robustness to noise and loss-dependent attacks.
+Unlike previously proposed protocols, our solution does not depend on long-term quantum storage or trusted agents and authenticated channels.
+It is practical with near-term technology and may herald an era of quantum-enabled security.

-The development of quantum algorithms compromising modern cryptography has triggered a global research for stronger security levels \cite{GS:PRL21,MLL:NatPhot12,S:SIAM97}: the security of current cryptographic schemes relies on computationally hard mathematical problems (known as \textit{computational security}), which should be replaced by new quantum-resistant schemes.
+The development of quantum algorithms compromising modern cryptography has triggered a global research for stronger security levels \cite{GS:PRL21,MLL:NatPhot12,S:SIAM97}: the security of current cryptographic schemes relies on computationally hard mathematical problems (known as \textit{computational security}), which should be replaced by quantum-resistant schemes.
 While research and standardization for such quantum-resistant solutions is blossoming, some of them have already been broken by computational attacks~\cite{attack-rainbow,attack-sidh,attack-sphincs}.

 Quantum-mechanical laws, on the other hand, can provide security against adversaries with unlimited computational power for some tasks \cite{BB84,Pan:RevMod20}.
 This type of security, known as \textit{\ac{itsec}}, is one of the motivations towards a quantum internet~\cite{WEH:Sci18}.
 So far, \ac{qkd} is the most mature and widely implemented quantum technology: it allows two mutually trusted parties to communicate securely over a public channel. \ac{qkd} can already establish \acp{itsec} connections over $500$~km of optical fiber \cite{WYH:NatPhot22,BBR:PRL18} and $1,000$~km of free space using satellites~\cite{Pan:Nature20,BAL:npjqi17}.